| TLD metadata

-- Initiate the transfer trough the Domain Manager / API / Third party APP.
-For a detailed description of how to initiate a transfer through the Domain Manager, check the initiate transfer knowledgebase article.
+- Make sure you're in possession of a valid authcode and request the transfer through the Domain Manager.
+For instruction on how to request a transfer through the Domain Manager, check the initiate transfer knowledgebase article.

 - The transfer will complete real-time if the authcode is correct.